GospelSounders/adventhymnals.old/tools/files/lyrics/created/CH/08.601-700/04.631-640/01.I'm-Pressing-on-the-Upward-Way/docs.md

 title: 631.
 I'm Pressing on the Upward Way
 metadata:
     description:
-    keywords: Church Hymnal, I'm Pressing on the Upward Way, I&#039;m pressing on the upward way, Lord, lift me up, and I shall stand
+    keywords: Church Hymnal, I'm Pressing on the Upward Way, I'm pressing on the upward way, Lord, lift me up, and I shall stand
     author: Brian Onang'o
 ---